sanjeet178/Audio2Speech/README.md

 ## Overview

-This Python project leverages state-of-the-art techniques to learn audio samples and predict common commands (up, down, right, left)
+This Python project leverages state-of-the-art techniques to learn audio samples and predict common commands (up, down, right, left).
+The audios were converted to log-mel spectrograms.
 ## Augmentation Techniques implemented
-- VLTP (Vocal-Tract Length Perturbation)
-Several Augmentation techniques were tried and tested, it was found that VLTP was the most robust in terms of performance and output.
+- VLTP (Vocal-Tract Length Perturbation), Time stretching, Volume standardisation Several Augmentation techniques were tried and tested, it was found that the aforementioned augmentation techniques were the most robust in terms of performance and output.

 ## Installation